Eliciting and Distinguishing Between Weak and Incomplete Preferences: Theory, Experiment and Computation: Experimental Design

-Table \ref{tab:ExpSum} summarizes the key information about the implementation of this experimental design.
-There were a total of 6 choice alternatives.
-Each was worth \pounds 20 and comprised a pair of distinct \pounds 10 gift cards from popular UK and/or international brands: two supermarkets, two coffee shops, one bookshop, and one featuring a choice from nine restaurants.
-All 6 cards in these 6 pairs could be redeemed in at least one venue in the local town centre (subjects were explicitly informed about this), with the restaurant gift card being redeemable in three such venues.
-Each of the 6 gift cards appeared in exactly 2 of the 6 pairs, once showing up as the first item in the pair and once as the second (see Appendix A).
+The experiment was conducted between September 2019 and 2021 at the St Andrews Experimental Economics Lab with a total of 282 subjects (more details in Table \ref{tab:ExpSum}).
+In the main part subjects were presented sequentially with a series of 50 menus that consisted of 3, 4 or 5 pairs of gift cards, each drawn from a grand choice set of 6 such pairs.
+Each gift card was worth \pounds 10, thereby making each choice alternative in each menu valued at \pounds 20.
+All gift cards came from popular UK and/or international brands: two supermarkets, two coffee shops, one bookshop, and a gift card that enabled dining at one of nine restaurants.
+All 6 cards in these 6 pairs could be redeemed in at least one venue in the local town centre (subjects were explicitly informed about this), with the restaurant gift card being redeemable in 3 such venues.
+Each of the 6 gift cards appeared in exactly 2 of the 6 pairs, once showing up as the first item in the pair and once as the second (see Appendix A for more details).

-There are several reasons why the experimental choice alternatives were selected to be gift-card pairs, and those pairs in particular.
+There are several reasons why the experimental choice alternatives were selected to be gift-card pairs, and those ones in particular.
 First, gift cards can be thought of as restricted forms of cash that can be used for consumption, informally traded or, indeed, gifted.
 As such, they are intrinsically valuable.
 Second, these particular gift cards were issued by some of the most popular leisure and grocery destinations for the local student population, and were all within a short walking distance from each other.
 Hence, all were expected to be desirable to everyone in this experiment's subject pool.
-Finally, presenting the choice alternatives as gift card pairs rather than as separate gift cards is both realistic (many online retailers invite consumers to choose their ``gift card bundle'') and could potentially lead to some relatively hard decisions.
+Finally, presenting the choice alternatives as gift card \textit{pairs} proxies a realistic situation (many online retailers invite consumers to choose between multi-store gift card bundles rather than individual-store gift cards) and could potentially lead to some relatively hard decisions.